-Driving a truck for long distances is demanding and challenging work which can affect the driver’s health and safety on the road.
+Driving a truck over long distances is demanding work which can affect the driver’s health and safety on the road.
 According to the 2017 Safe Work Australia Transport Report frequent work-related injuries include sprains and strains and traumatic joint or muscle conditions.

 Because of their sedentary lifestyle, drivers are at increased risk of stroke, coronary artery disease, hyper-tension and heart failure.
 Sadly, a high percentage of driver fatalities are single vehicle accidents, many of them caused by fatigue.

 Because Rentco takes the health and safety of our staff and clients seriously, these tips are designed for driver safety on long haul trips.

 Factor in regular breaks into your estimated journey time.
 Fatigue affects your concentration and focus, and is a major risk factor to accidents.
 Research suggests that driving after being awake for 17 hours is equivalent to driving with a blood alcohol level of 0.05.

 Maintain your log book records and stick to rest time schedules.
 Aim for 7-8 hours of uninterrupted sleep each night.

 Yawning, sore or tired eyes, hearing drumming or humming noises in your ears, and losing time (mini sleeps) are all signs of fatigue and a signal that it’s time to stop and take a break.

 Factor in a 15-minute break every two hours